-The main purpose of a power injector is to allow a network admin to add a power supply to an ethernet cable.
-You may want to get a stronger understanding of what a power injector is and whether it will work for you if you want to make use of data cables that are already in place to power your devices, or are reluctant to install additional power sockets throughout your office or building.
+The primary purpose of a power injector is to allow a network admin to add a power supply to an ethernet cable.
+Power Injectors are brilliant if you want to make use of data cables that are already in place to power your devices, or are reluctant to install additional power sockets throughout your office or building.

 So, if you are looking to provide power to a device using cables that are already in place for data transfer purposes, then it may be time to consider a Power over Ethernet (PoE) Injector.

 How do Power Injectors work?

 Power injectors are also known as PoE injectors or midspans.
 They are small and straightforward hardware devices that you connect to your network to allow you to power other devices throughout your network.